nlfiedler/tanuki/README.md

     - for 1,000,000 assets, ~15 files in each directory
     - for 1,000,000,000 assets, ~15,000 files in each directory
 * Looks scary to normal people

+## Project History

+Original idea was inspired by [perkeep](https://perkeep.org) (née camlistore).
+Since installing [Go](https://golang.org) on [Solaris](https://www.oracle.com/solaris/) was difficult, something new was needed.
+That is, given the operating system there would not be any readily available software to serve the purpose.
+Would later learn that this application space is referred to as "digital asset management."

+### July 2014

+[Python](https://www.python.org) script to ingest assets, insert records into [CouchDB](http://couchdb.apache.org).
+[Erlang](http://www.erlang.org)/[Nitrogen](http://nitrogenproject.com) interface to display assets by one tag, in a long, single-column list (i.e. no pagination).

+### March 2015

+Replaced the Python ingest script with Erlang, no more Python in the main application.

+### January 2017

+Replaced Erlang/Nitrogen code with [Elixir](https://elixir-lang.org) and [Phoenix](https://phoenixframework.org); support querying by multiple tags; pagination of assets; basic asset editor.

+### March 2017

+Replace static Elixir/Phoenix web pages with dynamic [Elm](http://elm-lang.org) front-end, supporting multiple tags, locations, and years.
+Hides less frequently used tags and locations by default, with expanders for showing everything.
+Form input validation for asset edit page.

+### November 2017

+[Node.js](https://nodejs.org/) rewrite of the Elixir/Phoenix backend, using [PouchDB](https://pouchdb.com) instead of CouchDB; Elm front-end still in place.

+### March 2018

+Replaced REST-like interface with [GraphQL](https://graphql.org).

+Introduced automatic data migration to perform database schema upgrades.

+### May 2018

+Change asset storage design from sharding by SHA256 checksum to something akin to Apple Photos (see above).